-One of the key structure elements are nested multi-level headings, see also “Structure with the help of multi-level headings”.
-Such structuring work can be achieved by consistently using paragraph styles in Word.
-If used correctly, the headings will be exported to the PDF with the appropriate tag.
+One of the most important structure elements are multi-level headings, see also “Structure with the help of multi-level headings”.
+Such structuring can be achieved by consciously using paragraph styles in Word.
+If used correctly, headings are automatically exported to the PDF with the appropriate tag.

 Word already provides a large styles catalog, including “Heading 1“ to “Heading 9”.
 Currently, in PDF there are only